inmediatum/appollo/README.md

 7.- In your Info.plist add NSLocationAlwaysUsageDescription in value explain to the user why the app should use them location.

+8.- In Build Settings -> Other Linker Flags add -ObjC

 ### Requeriments

 Appollo is designed to work in iOS 8 o greater.